-Saudi history, culture, and traditions were on display at the Russel J. Salvatore Dining Commons on Oct.
+Saudi history, culture, and traditions were on display at the Russell J. Salvatore Dining Commons on Oct.
 2, 2019, as Niagara University’s Saudi Student Alliance celebrated the Kingdom’s 89th National Day.
 National Day commemorates the establishment of the Kingdom of Saudi Arabia on Sept.
 23, 1932, by the country's founder, King Abdulaziz bin Saud.

 The Alliance president, Jaber Okayri, a junior studying criminal justice, organized the event with members of the club.
 Those in attendance enjoyed Arabic food and displays of traditional clothing, jewelry, and household items.